JunhongXu/JunhongXu.github.io/_projects/safe_planning_and_control.md

 #### Causal Inference for Motion Model Learning
 <div style="display: flex; align-items: center; gap: 20px;">
     <div style="flex: 0 0 60%;">
         The above work computes the value function and policy using probabilistic motion models realized by a Gaussian distribution, with parameters learned from historical offline driving data.
 While effective, learning from offline data poses unique challenges due to confounding variables that can bias the robot's understanding of action-state relationship.
-In <a href="https://arxiv.org/pdf/2210.08679">[ICRA 2023]</a>, we address this limitation using causal inference to learn more sophisticated motion models.
+In a follow-up work published in <a href="https://arxiv.org/pdf/2210.08679">ICRA 2023</a>, we address this limitation using causal inference to learn more sophisticated motion models.
     </div>
     <div style="flex: 0 0 40%;">
         <iframe src="https://www.youtube.com/embed/GWHKrVvzl4M?si=Y4cOqUf_00Vz4irG" width="400" height="260" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>